-21 Marketing Tips to Prepare Your Business for the Holidays
+20 Marketing Tips to Prepare Your Business for the Holidays

-The 2019 holiday shopping season is expected to generate up to $149 billion in online sales from November through January, up 18% over last year.
 Being prepared before the shopping season begins will ensure you get as many sales, and as many happy customers, as possible.

 The holiday season poses specific challenges and opportunities—don’t miss the chance to give your customers valuable content to help them navigate this time of year.
 No matter what type of business you have, there’s probably a way to come up with holiday content that relates to your field.

-- Everyone loves last-minute shopping ideas, holiday recipes, and local event guides.
+- Share ideas: Everyone loves last-minute shopping ideas, holiday recipes, and local event guides.
 Find a way to relate seasonal ideas to your business, even if it’s only “our employees’ favorite holiday recipes” or “fun things to do this weekend” in your area.

 The fun, informal nature of social media makes it the perfect place to try out new holiday marketing efforts, and to create a sense of community and warm holiday feelings to promote your brand.

-- Get your social media followers in the shopping spirit by creating a holiday ambience on your social media pages.
+- Be festive: Get your social media followers in the shopping spirit by creating a holiday ambience on your social media pages.
 Consider updating your profile photos to something with a seasonal feel, adding holiday colors or imagery to your regular visuals, and posting holiday-themed photos of your products.

-- Having fresh holiday related content on your social media pages is the best way to keep customers engaged and get them to check in with your page regularly.
+- Create content: Having fresh holiday related content on your social media pages is the best way to keep customers engaged and get them to check in with your page regularly.
 Try running a holiday series of posts such as “12 deals of Christmas,” daily gift ideas, or featuring holiday traditions, recipes, or fun craft projects from employees.

 Email is one of the most effective ways to reach your customers, and the holiday season gives you an opportunity to deepen your connection with existing customers and reengage inactive customers.

-People will be doing a lot of holiday-shopping related searches in the next few months, and you want your site to rank high in results for those searches.
+People will be doing a lot of holiday-shopping related searches in the next few weeks, and you want your site to rank high in results for those searches.
 Maximize your search ranking by making some updates to your website SEO.

-- If you have an ecommerce site, add keywords like “seasonal,” “holiday deals,” “Black Friday,” “Cyber Monday,” and “gifts” to your website content, as well as any specific holiday keywords related to your business.
+- Use keywords: If you have an ecommerce site, add keywords like “seasonal,” “holiday deals,” “Black Friday,” “Cyber Monday,” and “gifts” to your website content, as well as any specific holiday keywords related to your business.

-Major 2019 Online Shopping Days
+Major 2020 Online Shopping Days

 December 14: Free Shipping Day.
 Started in 2008, free shipping day is a one-day promotional event in which the more than 1,000 participating online retailers agree to offer free shipping, with no minimum order and delivery guaranteed by Christmas Eve.

-December 21: Super Saturday.
+December 19: Super Saturday.
 Otherwise known as Panic Saturday, Super Saturday takes place the last Saturday before Christmas and is primarily an in-store event, though shoppers who are unable to make it to a store or who can take advantage of fast shipping or pick-up-in-store options do still shop online.